jorbDehmel/colloid-tracking/docs/project_overview.md

 # Workflow

 1) Receive raw `*.avi` files from FIU via Globus
-2) Re-encode and downscale these using `python3 reformat_all_avis.py /where/to/save /path/to/avis`
+2) Re-encode and downscale these using
+    `python3 reformat_all_avis.py /where/to/save /path/to/avis`
     - This will save copies of the downsized videos both in the original folder and in the `/where/to/save` folder
+    - This process relies on the existence of the `ffmpeg` command locally, and thus likely will not work under a non-UNIX environment.
 3) Re-organize output files from previous step
     - Divide by particle size, voltage, chamber height, etc.
     - This is the dataset we will be using for the remainder of this guide
 4) Use speckle tracker to analyse organized files, output speckle files
     1) Open `Fiji` or `ImageJ`
     2) Open a file explorer
     3) Drag the downsized file into `Fiji` / `ImageJ`.
 An `AVI Reader` window should pop up
     4) Make sure that `Convert to Grayscale` is checked, and `Use Virtual Stack` is **not** checked
     5) Click `OK` to exit the `AVI Reader` window.
 A preview window should open
     6) Click `Plugins` -> `Speckle TrackerJ` to open the speckle tracker window
     7) Use `+` and `-` to adjust the zoom
     8) Click `models` -> `Adjust Parameters`
-        - The two relavent parameters are `Intensity factor` and `Search Size`
+        - The two relevent parameters are `Intensity factor` and `Search Size`
         - Lower on either of these makes this go faster, but can cause artifacts
         - For `512x512` pixel videos, `4.0` search size is good enough
         - If you leave it on `12.0` pixels, it will take forever
         - If you notice major tracking issues, adjust parameters
     9) Click `Accept` to go back to the tracking window
     10) Click `locate` -> `Locate Speckles` to open the speckle finding window
     11) Adjust `threshold` until all good particles are selected
     12) Optionally, adjust `minimum distance` to eliminate clusters
     13) Click `Accept` to go back to the tracking window
     14) Click `track` -> `Auto-track All`
         - If this takes longer than 30 seconds, adjust parameters
-        - For `512x512` pixel videos on a medium-grade computer, this takes ~1 second is parameters are correct
+        - For `512x512` pixel videos on a medium-grade computer, this takes ~1 second if parameters are correct
     15) Scrub around the video using the left and right arrow keys
     16) Switch between tracking models using the up and down arrow keys
     17) Select a track by clicking on it
         - After selection, you can delete the track w/ `d`
         - You can auto-track the selected speckle track w/ `a`
         - You can manually select the next position w/ `t`
     18) Make sure no conjoined colloids remain in the final data
     19) Make sure particles are not too jittery
     20) Make sure particles are in frame for long enough to get good readings
     21) When done, click `File` -> `Save Speckles` and save wherever you the downsized video file is
     22) Close the speckle tracking window, then close the preview window
     23) Repeat on next video
 5) Change output speckle files to track files using Python scripts
 6) Use track file resources to extract velocities and whatnot
 7) Use local graphing resources to visualize data